 Then he explained the downside to cremation.

 “It has a huge carbon footprint, because it uses so much fuel.
-If you drove an SUV from here all way across the country, to DC, and drove back as far as Colorado, you would burn the amount of fuel it takes to reduce a single body to ashes.”
+If you drove an SUV from here all way across the country, to DC, then drove back as far as Colorado, you would burn the amount of fuel it takes to reduce a single body to ashes.”

 “That would explain why it’s so hard for me to burn calories.”